brenda6268/notes/computer-science/vim/vim-spellcheck.md

          another spell file the result is unpredictable.

-zG       Like &quot;zg&quot; but add the word to the internal word list
+zG       Like "zg" but add the word to the internal word list
          |internal-wordlist|.

-zw       Like &quot;zg&quot; but mark the word as a wrong (bad) word.
+zw       Like "zg" but mark the word as a wrong (bad) word.
-         If the word already appears in &#039;spellfile&#039; it is turned into a comment line.
+         If the word already appears in "spellfile" it is turned into a comment line.
 See |spellfile-cleanup|
          for getting rid of those.

-zW       Like &quot;zw&quot; but add the word to the internal word list
+zW       Like "zw" but add the word to the internal word list
          |internal-wordlist|.

 zuw
 zug      Undo |zw| and |zg|, remove the word from the entry in
-         &#039;spellfile&#039;.
+         "spellfile".
 Count used as with |zg|.

 zuW
 zuG      Undo |zW| and |zG|, remove the word from the internal